esthervanhelmont/ToU-IC2-Regression/README.md

 **Takeaway:** Linear models performed poorly due to the non-linear nature of IoT traffic.
 Tree-based models (Random Forest, Gradient Boosting) captured complex patterns much better, with Gradient Boosting achieving the highest accuracy and lowest error.

+**With this model, we can flag unusually long network flows early and support faster response to potential attacks or malfunctions.**